Mandy-cyber/Markdown-ToC-Generator/CONTRIBUTING.md

 ## 🎉 Join The Project Team

 ---
 Interested in joining the team?
 Let us know!
-We’re always open to contributors willing to take on bigger roles in the project.⭐
+We’re always open to contributors willing to take on bigger roles in the project.